 Shira Loewenberg is Director of AJC’s Asia Pacific Institute (API).
-Prior to joining AJC, Loewenberg worked in New York and around the world for multilateral and international organizations including the United Nations Department of Peacekeeping Operations, United Nations Development Programme, Outward Bound, Internews, and University of Pennsylvania, Center for Global Communication Studies.
+Prior to joining AJC, Loewenberg worked in New York and around the world for multilateral and international organizations including the United Nations Department of Peacekeeping Operations and the United Nations Development Programme, with expertise in regions of conflict and post-conflict environments.
 She has appeared on panels and spoken at institutions including the World Bank, Columbia University, and Deutsche Welle, and has taught as an adjunct professor at The New School’s Graduate Program in International Affairs.
-She has authored numerous papers and op-eds published in The Hill, The Times of Israel, The Sunday Guardian, and The Washington Diplomat, among other publications.
+She has authored numerous papers and op-eds published in The Hill, The Times of Israel, and the Sunday Guardian, among other publications.

 In her AJC role, she has traveled widely and developed a network of diplomatic and political contacts.
 Under her leadership, the Asia Pacific Institute has expanded its scope and reach in the United States and throughout Asia.